drtikov/Aura-1.0-AGI-Personal-Asistant-created-by-Dr-Tikov/README.md

 Thaere are more projects in development, so follow to be updated.

+English speaking users can join chat at Telegram [https://t.me/+GaER6aj8r3ZlMmM8](https://t.me/+M2G53lzLCIU1ODI0) to share their experience and talk with the author

-Russian speaking users can join chat at Telegram
+Russian speaking users can join chat at Telegram https://t.me/+GaER6aj8r3ZlMmM8 to share their experience and talk with the author

 # Run and deploy your AI Studio app